trebortGolin/agnostic-agent-api/README.md

-Agnostic AI Agent Specialist Architecture (v3.0)1.
-Vision: The Agnostic Service Layer for the "Internet of Agents"This project provides a robust, production-ready architecture for a Specialist Agent.
-It is designed to be the trusted, interoperable service layer for the emerging "Internet of Agents."Its purpose is to connect any AI Orchestrator (e.g., Apple Intelligence, AutoGPT, a website chatbot) with any specialized, secure backend service.Core PrinciplesModel-Agnostic: The "Brain" (agent_client.py) is modular.
-This reference implementation uses Google's Gemini for NLU/NLG, but it can be swapped out to use OpenAI (ChatGPT), Anthropic (Claude), Mistral, or any other model without changing the core infrastructure.Domain-Agnostic: The Travel Agent (handling SEARCH_FLIGHT, BOOK_ITEM) is only an example.
-This architecture is a generic protocol designed to handle any intent, such as ORDER_PIZZA, SCHEDULE_MEETING, or QUERY_DATABASE.2.
-Architecture: Brain vs. TransportThe architecture strictly separates the AI logic ("The Brain") from the API and security logic ("The Transport").agent_client.py (The Brain / The Specialist)Contains all AI logic: Natural Language Understanding (NLU) and Natural Language Generation (NLG).Manages conversational state (conversation_state) and multi-turn dialogue (slot-filling).This is the only component that knows about a specific AI model (e.g., import google.generativeai).orchestrator.py (The Transport / The API Server)A production-ready Flask API server (v2.4) with logging.Completely agnostic to the AI model.
-Its only job is to route requests.Manages Security: Injects authentication tokens (e.g., Authorization: Bearer ...) into secure tasks.Handles Error Simulation for robust testing.agent-manifest.json (The Public Contract)The "menu" or "business card" for your agent.It tells external orchestrators what capabilities (intents) this agent supports.3.
-The Agnostic Protocol (The JSON Contract)Any external orchestrator can communicate with this agent by following this simple, two-endpoint protocol.Endpoint 1: /chat_turn (The Conversation)This endpoint drives the conversation.
-It takes the user's input and decides what to do next.Method: POSTPurpose: NLU & Core Logic.Returns: Either a text response (for clarification) OR a task to be executed.Body:{
+Agnostic AI Agent Specialist Architecture (v3.0)

+1. Vision: The Agnostic Service Layer for the "Internet of Agents"

+This project provides a robust, production-ready architecture for a Specialist Agent.
+It is designed to be the trusted, interoperable service layer for the emerging "Internet of Agents."

+Its purpose is to connect any AI Orchestrator (e.g., Apple Intelligence, AutoGPT, a website chatbot) with any specialized, secure backend service.

+Core Principles

+Model-Agnostic: The "Brain" (agent_client.py) is modular.
+This reference implementation uses Google's Gemini for NLU/NLG, but it can be swapped out to use OpenAI (ChatGPT), Anthropic (Claude), Mistral, or any other model without changing the core infrastructure.

+Domain-Agnostic: The Travel Agent (handling SEARCH_FLIGHT, BOOK_ITEM) is only an example.
+This architecture is a generic protocol designed to handle any intent, such as ORDER_PIZZA, SCHEDULE_MEETING, or QUERY_DATABASE.

+2. Architecture: Brain vs. Transport

+The architecture strictly separates the AI logic ("The Brain") from the API and security logic ("The Transport").

+agent_client.py (The Brain / The Specialist)

+Contains all AI logic: Natural Language Understanding (NLU) and Natural Language Generation (NLG).

+Manages conversational state (conversation_state) and multi-turn dialogue (slot-filling).

+This is the only component that knows about a specific AI model (e.g., import google.generativeai).

+orchestrator.py (The Transport / The API Server)

+A production-ready Flask API server (v2.4) with logging.

+Completely agnostic to the AI model.
+Its only job is to route requests.

+Manages Security: Injects authentication tokens (e.g., Authorization: Bearer ...) into secure tasks.

+Handles Error Simulation for robust testing.

+agent-manifest.json (The Public Contract)

+The "menu" or "business card" for your agent.

+It tells external orchestrators what capabilities (intents) this agent supports.

+3. The Agnostic Protocol (The JSON Contract)

+Any external orchestrator can communicate with this agent by following this simple, two-endpoint protocol.

+Endpoint 1: /chat_turn (The Conversation)

+This endpoint drives the conversation.
+It takes the user's input and decides what to do next.

+Method: POST

+Purpose: NLU & Core Logic.

+Returns: Either a text response (for clarification) OR a task to be executed.

+Body:

+{
   "user_input": "Yes, book it for me.", "conversation_state": { ... }
 }

-Endpoint 2: /generate_response (The Follow-up)This endpoint is called after the external orchestrator executes a task.
-It generates the final human-readable response.Method: POSTPurpose: NLG.Returns: The final text response.Body:{
+Endpoint 2: /generate_response (The Follow-up)

+This endpoint is called after the external orchestrator executes a task.
+It generates the final human-readable response.

+Method: POST

+Purpose: NLG.

+Returns: The final text response.

+Body:

+{
   "task_results": { "status": "BOOKING_CONFIRMED", ... },
   "user_prompt": "Yes, book it for me.", "conversation_state": { ... }
 }

-4. Key FeaturesSecurity: The orchestrator handles auth_token injection for secure tasks (e.g., BOOK_FLIGHT).Robust Error Handling: The Brain (agent_client.py) can gracefully handle tool failures from the orchestrator (e.g., {"error": "NO_RESULTS"} or {"error": "SERVICE_ERROR"}).Stateful Memory: The conversation_state object is passed back and forth, allowing for complex, multi-turn dialogues.5.
-Example Implementation (The Travel Agent)This repository provides a reference implementation for a Travel Agent with the following intents:SEARCH_FLIGHTSEARCH_HOTELBOOK_ITEM (Secure Task)How to Add a New Domain (e.g., E-commerce)To prove this architecture is generic, adding a new "E-commerce" capability is simple:Update the Brain (agent_client.py):Add SEARCH_PRODUCT to the NLU_SYSTEM_PROMPT.Add logic to core_processing_phase to generate a task for Google Search_PRODUCT.Update the Contract (agent-manifest.json):Add the new SEARCH_PRODUCT capability to the manifest so external orchestrators can discover it.The orchestrator.py API server requires zero changes.6.
-Getting Started (Deployment)Install Dependencies:pip install -r requirements.txt
+4. Key Features

+Security: The orchestrator handles auth_token injection for secure tasks (e.g., BOOK_FLIGHT).

+Robust Error Handling: The Brain (agent_client.py) can gracefully handle tool failures from the orchestrator (e.g., {"error": "NO_RESULTS"} or {"error": "SERVICE_ERROR"}).

+Stateful Memory: The conversation_state object is passed back and forth, allowing for complex, multi-turn dialogues.

+5. Example Implementation (The Travel Agent)

+This repository provides a reference implementation for a Travel Agent with the following intents:

+SEARCH_FLIGHT

+SEARCH_HOTEL

+BOOK_ITEM (Secure Task)

+How to Add a New Domain (e.g., E-commerce)

+To prove this architecture is generic, adding a new "E-commerce" capability is simple:

+Update the Brain (agent_client.py):

+Add SEARCH_PRODUCT to the NLU_SYSTEM_PROMPT.

+Add logic to core_processing_phase to generate a task for Google Search_PRODUCT.

+Update the Contract (agent-manifest.json):

+Add the new SEARCH_PRODUCT capability to the manifest so external orchestrators can discover it.

+The orchestrator.py API server requires zero changes.

+6. Getting Started (Deployment)

+Install Dependencies:

+pip install -r requirements.txt
 # (Assuming Flask & google-generativeai are listed)

-Set Environment Variables:source venv/bin/activate
+Set Environment Variables:

+source venv/bin/activate
 export GEMINI_API_KEY="YOUR_VALID_API_KEY"
 export PYTHONIOENCODING=UTF-8

-Run the API Server:python orchestrator.py
+Run the API Server:

+python orchestrator.py

 Agent is now live and listening on http://127.0.0.1:5000.